 I love this time of year.
 Everything is new and life is beginning for the plants and flowers around us.
 What better theme for a baby shower?
 Especially for one happening in the springtime.
 I’ve created an “April Showers Bring May Flowers” mini table-scape and it was so easy to do!

 There are a few focal points, but I’d like to first draw your attention to my cloud mobile up top.
 It was fun to create and a very quick project that would not only work for a baby shower, but be great in a nursery too.
-I have a tutorial for that and some of the other elements you see so I hope you’ll come back to check those out.
-In the meantime, I’d love to share a few more photos and techniques with you!
+You can find the tutorial here!

 There are so many ways to embellish a diaper cake.
 Toys, blankets, baby care products or ribbon.
 I kept it simple with some nice thick grosgrain ribbon, flannel, and some soft soled baby shoes.
-Details on how I created this cake and where I found my supplies (and those adoreable shoes for less than $10) are coming up!
+All of my babies wore these soft leather shoes.
+I buy mine off of eBay for around $10 each and they last forever!

 Paddington Bear is such a fun childhood book character.
 I thought he went nicely with the rainy April shower theme.